 Seats and seatbelts

 One year into the ownership, it might be a good idea to take stock and add up what your car has cost to run since you bought it.

-This total cost of ownership (TCO) will include not just what you paid out for fuel over 12 months, but also the cost of insurance, service and maintenance, car tax, plus how much the car has depreciated by over the previous year.
+This total cost of ownership (TCO) will include not just what you paid out for fuel over 12 months, but also the cost of insurance, service and maintenance, car tax, plus how much the car has depreciated over the previous year.

-Most of these costs you can work out yourself, but depreciation might be a bit trickier, but there are a number of online tools to help you calculate your TCO.
+Most of these costs you can work out yourself, but depreciation might be a bit trickier, although there are a number of online tools to help you calculate your TCO.
 One of the easiest is at the government-backed Money Advice Service, which can be found online at www.moneyadviceservice.org.uk.

 Looking at what you have spent highlights what your car really costs you.
 And if it seems a lot, you might want to ask yourself a hard question…